 - richer analytics and reports

 - fixed pricing that doesn’t depend on how many contacts you reach per month

 - way more features for support (especially for bigger teams)

 - advanced chatbots

 - better user experience

-- live chat – customizable, modern, convenient;
+- live chat – customizable, modern, convenient

-- targeted in-app messenger;
+- in-app messaging

 Test any of HelpCrunch pricing plans for free for 14 days and see our tools in action right away.